scuzzydude/asimov/asimov.md

 "What is most noble sport?
 You mean cricket?"

 "No, fool.
-It's that last painting, and the whole notebook is filled with sketches.
+It's that last painting, and the whole notebook is filled with sketches."

 James pulled the last painting out, it was a reproduction showing Big Mama slamming the ball in the basket.
 He flipped through the notebook, pages and pages of sketches of basketball plays.